The Role of a Holistic Therapist

 Reiki is a particularly powerful healing treatment I like to use, to unblock chakras and reduce physical and emotional pain.
 It’s also widely popular due to it’s deeply relaxing properties and calming approach.

 We tend to use natural products, such as aromatherapy oils to boost the immune system, reduce aches and pains or promote natural sleep.

 A combination of massage techniques will also be employed, including traditional stimulating swedish movements, which is excellent to improve blood circulation.
 For the braver client, there is the choice of deep tissue massage to work on the fascia and reduce muscular pain.
-If you prefer a more pampering session, then there is the soothing Hawaiian Lomi Lomi to calm the mind.
-Hot stone therapy is perfect for you on a cold day to deeply relax the muscles and get you feeling super relaxed.
+If you prefer a more pampering session, then there is the soothing Hawaiian Lomi Lomi to calm the mind and send you to sleep.
+Hot stone therapy may be perfect for you on a cold day to deeply relax the muscles and get you feeling super chilled.

 Reflexology is another one of my favourites.
 This treatment works by stimulating pressure points on the feet to balance all the body organs and promote natural healing.

 The role of a Beauty Therapist is slightly different.
 They tend to focus more on the cosmetic appearance of the skin and enhance your own natural beauty.

 Now do you see where the differences lie?
 But, let’s continue to look at this further, just to make sure there is no confusion between the two.

 Beauty Therapist Vs Holistic Therapist

 Beauty Therapist’s perform treatments such as various facials, (sometimes this includes using electrical machines).
 Waxing, (including intimate waxing), eye lash and brow enhancements are also part of the wide variety of treatments available on a beauty therapist’s menu.